Montana Elk Hunting: The Complete Guide

 Antler Restrictions: In some limited-entry districts, brow-tined bull restrictions apply (the bull must have a brow tine on at least one antler).
 General-season districts allow either-sex or antlered elk depending on the district — check your specific district regulations.

-Chronic Wasting Disease (CWD): CWD has been detected in Montana.
+Chronic Wasting Disease (CWD): Montana now carries confirmed CWD.
 Mandatory check stations operate in specific districts.
 Don’t transport brain, spinal cord, or lymph node tissue between CWD surveillance zones.
 FWP provides free CWD testing — use it.

 Harvest Reporting: Mandatory within 24 hours of harvest through the FWP online portal or by phone.
 Failure to report can result in point loss and license revocation.